 This is especially noticeable in the context of online and remote services and products.
 On many occasions, services and/or products are purchased and/or contracted through the Internet, which payment is made with money from sources, companies or individuals of dubious legitimacy.

-Practices and requirements established by the AML compliance regulations on Money Laundering Prevention not only help businesses not to get involved in possible frauds and crimes but also their assessment improves, optimizes and automates their usual processes.
+The AML KYC requirements established by the AML compliance regulations on Money Laundering Prevention not only help businesses not to get involved in possible frauds and crimes but also their assessment improves, optimizes and automates their usual processes.

 AML practices have been legislated widely in recent years both in Europe and worldwide and are a mandatory legal requirement for businesses, organizations and institutions so that their activities are allowed.
 Compliance with AML standards is not an option, but a legal obligation, especially in the financial, FinTech and banking sectors.